A Generalized Algorithmic Framework for Detecting Faraday Rotation Measure Flares in Repeating Fast Radio Bursts: Introduction

 Despite the high diagnostic potential of RM flares, their discovery has remained largely opportunistic, often relying on manual inspection of specific active episodes.
 Identifying discrete flares within RM time-series is significantly more complex than detecting signals against stationary noise because FRB RM evolution manifests a wide range of behaviors.
 These patterns range from smooth, long-term secular trends to chaotic stochasticity.
-When these diverse behaviors are coupled with highly non-uniform temporal sampling, the isolation of localized physical perturbations becomes exceptionally difficult.
+When these diverse behaviors are coupled with highly non-uniform temporal sampling, the isolation of localized physical perturbations becomes highly challenging.
 Distinguishing a genuine flare caused by a discrete structure from intrinsic environmental fluctuations or long-term baseline evolution requires a sophisticated approach that can adapt to various morphological patterns.
-As high-cadence monitoring programs from major facilities like FAST, CHIME, and Parkes continue to accumulate vast amounts of polarization data, the lack of a standardized and objective detection framework has become a significant obstacle.
-There is an urgent need for a generalized, statistically robust algorithm that can systematically scan RM time-series data to identify flare-like excursions and distinguish them from underlying secular evolution or stochastic noise.
-Such a tool would enable a more uniform census of environmental volatility across the entire FRB population.
+As high-cadence monitoring programs from major facilities like FAST, CHIME, and Parkes continue to accumulate an increasing volume of polarization data, the lack of a standardized detection framework has become a significant obstacle.
+There is a pressing need for a generalized, robust algorithm that can systematically scan RM time-series data to identify flare-like excursions and distinguish them from underlying secular evolution or stochastic noise.
+Such a tool would enable a more uniform census of environmental volatility across the FRB population.

 In this paper, we develop a generalized algorithmic framework for the automated detection and characterization of RM flares in repeating FRB sources.
 Our methodology features an adaptive windowing technique designed to establish a stable quiescent baseline from non-uniformly sampled time-series data and utilizes a robust significance-scoring logic to identify transient events.
 We apply this pipeline to a representative sample of 15 repeating FRBs that have exhibited significant RM variability, allowing for a systematic search for flare-like perturbations across the population.
 The paper is organized as follows.
 In Section \ref{methods}, we detail the mathematical architecture and implementation of the detection pipeline.
 In Section \ref{results}, we present the results of the systematic census across the FRB sample.
 Finally, the results are discussed and summarized in Section \ref{conclusions}.